 She started reading lips, and she had an interpreter at church, in college, and at work.
-In 2005, she started experiencing slight but frequent dizziness, so she picked up on ear, nose, and throat specialists.
-She went to many specialists, but the one she saw for dizziness was also a cochlear surgeon.Â
+In 2005, she started experiencing slight but frequent dizziness, so her parents decided to consult an ENT specialist again.
+She went to many, but nothing worked.
+10 years passed without any result.

-The outer ear channels sound around us to the eardrum.Â
+The outer ear channels sound around us to the eardrum.

 Outer ear is made up of: